 REQUIREMENTS: Please bring a notebook (A5 or larger) and a well-stocked pencil case each week.
-Please also bring a stamped, self-addressed DL envelope for your report and a small, labelled photograph of yourself to Session 1.
+Please also bring a stamped, self-addressed DL envelope and a small, labelled photograph of yourself to Session 1.
 A snack will also be needed each week (no nut products please).